 Amazon has had its share of mega-hits, but hardware might be its Achilles heel.
 Increasingly, it seems the company has recognized this by playing to its strengths in the cloud and focusing on the software platforms behind its IoT devices.

 While Amazon develops smart security devices of its own, it’s recently strengthened its hardware offerings with the purchase of two smart security systems, Blink (December 2017) and Ring (February 2018).
 These two acquisitions are clear indicators of Amazon’s commitment to frictionless logistics and commerce.
 While Blink’s energy-efficient chips will likely primarily improve the performance of (wireless) Amazon devices, Ring may allow Prime members to provide guests and delivery companies with temporary access to their homes.

 In addition to expanding and improving its own line of hardware products, Amazon also allows independent third-party device makers, like Invoxia and Sonos, access to its Alexa Voice Service.
 This highlights a key part of Amazon’s apparent strategy when it comes to hardware: opening its products up to third parties in order to further product development.
-It’s a bold strategy compared to famously secretive competitors like Amazon, but in the long run this openness may pay dividends.
+It’s a bold strategy compared to famously secretive competitors like Apple, but in the long run this openness may pay dividends.